keptn-sandbox/keptn-jenkins-library/FEATURES.md

 ## Stories

-Each use case consists of multipel stories, however, a story can be part of many use cases.
+Each use case consists of multiple stories, however, a story can be part of many use cases.

 ### User Story 1: Install keptn-jenkins-library in Jenkins

 **Goal**: A user should be able to install the library within their Jenkins installation.

 **DoD**:
-* REAMDE contains installation instructions with screenshots
+* README contains installation instructions with screenshots
 * README contains compatibility matrix